 ROAR wireless panic buttons are already being used to help keep lone workers safe.
 These systems are ideal for use in organizations where employees are required to work alone as they allow workers to call for help instantly, wherever they are on the premises.

-ROAR was recently part of a pilot scheme in conjunction with Be Well.
+ROAR was recently part of a pilot scheme in conjunction with Be Well, a behavioral health panic button client.
 The goal of the scheme was to improve safety for workers and service users in a medical setting.
 It took place over two Be Well psychiatric floors.

 As part of the pilot scheme, we installed domes around our beacons to avoid them being used as ligatures for hanging to protect patients.
 We also added signs throughout the facility notifying patients that staff is outfitted with safety devices.
 This measure alone helped to reduce the frequency of assaults.